I can’t believe that! said Alice.

 So what’s your answer?
 Rise?
 Fall?

 A few years ago the blogosphere was replete with economists getting their heads in a spin over Neo-Fisherianism.
 It was all a bit silly, but – like any good puzzle – it did raise some interesting issues about causality, dynamics and stability; issues that good macroeconomists need to care about.
-If you want to dive deeper try this, this and this.
+If you want to dive deeper try this blog article from John Cochrane and these slides from James Bullard at the FRB St Louis.

 Here’s the puzzle.
 Does higher inflation lead to a higher fed funds rate?
 Or does a higher fed funds rate lead to higher inflation?
 To put the question in a more contemporary context: did the Fed’s post-GFC hesitation in raising interest rates reduce or increase the risk of deflation?